rcaballeromx/clear-linux-documentation/source/clear-linux/guides/maintenance/quick-tasks.rst

    c_hash ca.crt

 Copy the output to the left of the :guilabel:`=>`.
-This is be your hash.
+This is your hash.
 Run the command below with the copied output in place of `<HASH>`.

 .. code-block:: console